Meet EPA Scientist Blake Schaeffer, Ph.D.

 How does it work?

 Imagine you’re looking at a lake.
 The water appears blue to you because your eyes are differentiating the color.
-The satellite does the same thing, but instead of seeing a few different colors, each physical material in the water reflects solar energy in a unique color.
-It shows chemical compounds and marine life in the water that are invisible to the human eye.
-We can take the images and use them with mathematical models we’ve developed to measure water quality.
+The satellite does the same thing, but uses mathematical models to measure different colors reflected from the water.
+We use these models to provide measures water quality.

 This technology allows us to do much more than traditional techniques.
 We have the potential to view water quality on an enormous scale, such as the entire United States, but we can also zoom in to get specific real-time data for your local lake.
 That’s where the real impact with this technology comes in, because we’ll be able to notify people if there is a water quality issue.

 It also gives us an historical archive of what has happened in the past.
 With satellite technology, you have the potential to go back 10 or 15 years into the archive and see how much things have changed and at what rate.
 That’s a huge advantage.

 If you could have dinner with any scientist, past or present, who would you choose and what would you like to ask them?

 If we're really being theoretical here, I'd like to have dinner with someone from the future, who's a scientist 100 to 200 years from now, to see what are the pressing issues.
 It would be interesting to see the differences from today.
 I'd like to know if what we're doing right now has connection and relevance in the distant future.
 That's what we're aiming for, doing something that improves the environment for future generations.